-This Mangalorean Shrimp Curry / Prawns Masala is one of the dishes I have grown up eating, and loving, and so when I started to recreate this recipe for the blog, but more importantly for myself, it was not only about making a good tasting shrimp / prawn curry, but also about recreating the taste of my childhood.
-And so in that sense, this is an extra special recipe for me.
+But that’s why when I started to recreate this recipe for the blog (based on her recipe), it was not only about making a good tasting shrimp / prawn curry, but also about recreating the taste of my childhood.
+Which is why this particular recipe is extra special to me. 🙂

 So whether you want to indulge your taste buds over the weekend or cook something extra special for a party, try out this sure-fire winner of a recipe.

 Oh and this is also one of those dishes that taste much better the next day, so it’s also a perfect candidate for make-ahead dinners, if you are into those.